-- Provide data of known quality to its clients by adhering to approved methodologies. regulatory requirements, and the QA/QC protocols. - Effectively manage all aspects of the laboratory and business operations by the highest ethical standards. - Continually improve systems and provide support to quality improvement efforts in laboratory, administrative, and managerial activities.
-TestAmerica recognizes that the implementation of a QA program requires management's commitment and support as well as the involvement of the entire staff. - Provide clients with the highest level of professionalism and the best service practices in the industry. - Comply with ISO/IEC 17025:2005(E), the 2003 NELAC Standard, and the 2009 TNI Standard (if applicable). - Continually improve the effectiveness of the management system.
+- Provide data of known quality to its clients by adhering to approved methodologies, regulatory requirements, and the QA/QC protocols. - Effectively manage all aspects of the laboratory and business operations by the highest ethical standards. - Continually improve systems and provide support to quality improvement efforts in laboratory, administrative, and managerial activities.
+TestAmerica recognizes that the implementation of a QA program requires management's commitment and support as well as the involvement of the entire staff. - Provide clients with the highest level of professionalism and the best service practices in the industry. - Comply with ISO/IEC 17025:2005(E) and the 2009 TNI Standard. - Continually improve the effectiveness of the management system.